osg-htc/docs/docs/resource-sharing/overview.md

 Compute Resource Sharing Overview
 =================================

-OSG uses a resource-overlay ("pilot") model to share resources from your 'local' cluster: compute resources are added to a large central resource pool in OSG through the use of a bootstrap process, often called a _pilot_ or a _glidein_.
+OSG uses a resource-overlay ("pilot") model to share resources from your local cluster: compute resources are added to a large central resource pool in OSG through the use of a bootstrap process, often called a _pilot_ or a _glidein_.
 These pilots, in turn, download and execute OSG user jobs (also known as "payloads") from the resource pool to run within the pilots.